 We believe the way we farm matters.
 We believe we need to nourish the earth that nourishes us.
 To those ends, we:

-- Grow vegetables that are certified organic by MOFGA.
+- Grow vegetables that are certified organic by the Real Organic Project and MOFGA

 - Use biointensive and permaculture farming practices.